 Membership LevelsThe Minnesota Academy of Audiology (MAA) has four categories of membership, the qualifications, rights and obligations of which are as stated below.
 All membership applications are subject to review and approval by the Board of Directors of the MAA.
 No member has any right, title or interest in or any property of the MAA.

-Fellow: As of January 1, 2007, applicants who graduate in 2007 or later must have a doctoral degree in Audiology from an accredited Audiology program to be eligible for fellow membership.
+Fellow: As of January 1, 2007, applicants who graduated in 2007 or later must have a doctoral degree in Audiology from an accredited Audiology program to be eligible for fellow membership.
 Applicants who graduated in 2006 or earlier must have at least a master’s degree in Audiology to be eligible for fellow membership.
 To be eligible for fellow membership, international applicants must live outside the United States and have at least a US-obtained master’s degree or a certificate of equivalency regardless of the year of graduation.
 Application documentation and criteria will be followed in accordance with current Academy policy and procedures.
-Fellows are the only membership category with the right to vote and hold office.
+Fellows are the only members with the right to vote and hold office.